amal572/amal572/README.md

     - Positive about the corona vaccine
     - Negative about the corona vaccine
-    - Tweets that are unrelated to the coronavaccine
+    - Tweets that are unrelated to the corona vaccine

 ## Computer Vision Projects